Charles Claude Selecman

-Early life
+Early life and education

 Charles Claude Selecman was born on October 13, 1874, in Savannah, Missouri.
 In 1882, he attended Central College in Fayette, Missouri, but never graduated.

 Career

 Selecman worked as a pastor in Pattonsburg, Missouri, in 1898.
 Later, he was a missionary in Louisiana and Missouri.
 In 1913, he was a pastor in Los Angeles, California.
 By 1914, he became the pastor of the newly built Trinity Auditorium in Downtown Los Angeles.